NX-Family/NX-Translation/README.txt

 **NOTE**:
 - Utilize the custom translation at your own risk as we cannot assure full compatibility with all firmware versions or game titles.
-- Submit translation requests and fixes here github.com/NX-Family/NX-Translation
+- Submit translation requests and fixes here github.com/NX-Family/NX-Translation or here t.me/NX-Translation

 Thank you for using our NX-Translation pack.
 Enjoy a personalized firmware experience!